 Reruns of the show still air on select networks, with iconic characters telling the story of frontier life in the Old West.
 Several present-day cities in Kansas play a part in the show’s storylines, including Wichita, Abilene, Hays City (now Hays), and of course, Dodge City.

 Each community has opportunities to look back on the region’s Wild West days that are accessible and fun for all ages.
-For fans who want to experience the cities that inspired the show, we invite you to explore the Gunsmoke Trail.
+For fans who want to experience the cities that inspired the show, we invite you fill out the Trail Pass along your journey on the Gunsmoke Trail.

 WICHITA